speedfuns/necropolis/mechanics.md

 - Save and quit while opening a door will mark the door as open when you reload
 - Save and quitting right before being teleported back to safe ground during a fall will put you above safe ground if located below
-- Save and quitting during falls can potentially create infinite falling
+- Save and quitting during falls can potentially create infinite falling.
+Seems to require a backstep or plunch off to initiate.